oxBinaryBrain/Spam_Email-Detection/README.md

 4. Run the provided Python script `spam_detection.py`.
 5. The script will train the model, evaluate its accuracy, and make predictions on new emails.

-## Dataset
+## About Dataset

-The dataset used in this project is stored in a CSV file (`emails.csv`).
-It contains two columns: 'text' for the email content and 'label' indicating whether each email is spam (1) or not spam (0).
-You can replace this dataset with your own CSV file following the same format.
+Dataset Name: Spam Email Dataset

+Description:
+This dataset contains a collection of email text messages, labeled as either spam or not spam.
+Each email message is associated with a binary label, where "1" indicates that the email is spam, and "0" indicates that it is not spam.
+The dataset is intended for use in training and evaluating spam email classification models.

+Columns:

+text (Text): This column contains the text content of the email messages.
+It includes the body of the emails along with any associated subject lines or headers.

+spam_or_not (Binary): This column contains binary labels to indicate whether an email is spam or not.
+"1" represents spam, while "0" represents not spam.

+Usage:
+This dataset can be used for various Natural Language Processing (NLP) tasks, such as text classification and spam detection.
+Researchers and data scientists can train and evaluate machine learning models using this dataset to build effective spam email filters.

 ## Additional Notes